James Mayer de Rothschild (1782-1868)

 The American Phrenological Journal And Life Illustrated: A Repository of Science, Literature and General Intelligence, Vol 49, 1869.
 The volume contains a phrenological assessment of James de Rothschild.

 Between 1838 and 1851, Mathieu Georges Dairnvaell (1818-?) a French journalist and pamphleteer (who used the nom de plume 'Satan'), published several anti-semitic tracts.
-In 1846 he published a 36-page pamphlet, Rothschild 1er ses valets et son peuple [The first Rothschild, his servants and his people], by ‘Satan Dernier’, (Paris, 1846).
-The pamphlet was a savage anti-semitic attack on the Rothschilds, launching the canard that the fabulous wealth of the Rothschild banking family was amassed by Nathan Rothschild through obtaining advance knowledge of the outcome of the Battle of Waterloo in 1815 and using this information to successfully play the stock market, and other false allegations against the Rothschild family.
-James Mayer de Rothschild published a response to this attack; Réponse de Rothschild 1er Roi des Juifs a Satan Dernier, Roi des Imposteurs [Response of the first Rothschild, King of the Jews, to the Last Satan, King of Impostors], (Ballay Aine, Paris 1846), will be found in 000/1038.
+In 1846 he published a 36-page pamphlet, Rothschild 1er Ses Valets et son Peuple [The first Rothschild, his servants and his people], by ‘Satan Dernier’, (Paris, 1846).
+The pamphlet was a savage antisemitic attack on the Rothschilds, launching the canard that the fabulous wealth of the Rothschild banking family was amassed by Nathan Mayer Rothschild (1777-1836) through obtaining advance knowledge of the outcome of the Battle of Waterloo in 1815 and using this information to successfully play the stock market, and other false allegations against the Rothschild family.
+Another of Dairnvaell’s pamphlets, Rothschild Ier, Roi des Juifs [Rothschild I, King of the Jews] (Paris, 1846) attacked the Rothschilds and James Mayer de Rothschild’s Chemin de Fer du Nord, following a railway accident in July 1846.

-James Mayer de Rothschild, printed pamphlets, 'Public Letter' addressed to James Mayer de Rothschild, 1848
+James Mayer de Rothschild, printed pamphlets, 'Public Letter' addressed to James Mayer de Rothschild concernimg 'Saint-Simonism', 1848

 000/1241, 1 item